 Here are some facts worth knowing about George Washington Williams:

 1. If Tarzan Were Real, They Could Have Met

 George Washington Williams was born on October 16, 1849 and died on August 2, 1891.
-If Tarzan were real, there was really chance that they could have met; The Legend of Tarzan is set in 1800s after all.
+If Tarzan were real, there was really a chance that they could have met; The Legend of Tarzan is set in 1800s, after all.
 Williams was an American Civil War soldier, a Baptist Christian minister, politician, lawyer, journalist, and writer on African-American history.